Can we measure the physical forces at play as cancer cells move around the body? And can we influence those forces to create new treatment options?

-Named ‘FORCE, Imaging the Force of Cancer’, the Horizon 2020 project was funded by the European Research Commission and led by King’s College London, with partners around the world, including the University of New South Wales.
+The ‘FORCE, Imaging the Force of Cancer project was a Horizon 2020 project led by King’s College London, with academic and business partners from across Europe and the USA, plus the University of New South Wales (UNSW) and Neuroscience Australia.

 Most cancer deaths are caused by the cancer spreading from its primary source throughout the body – a process known as metastasis.

 Despite that, there has been surprisingly little work done on indicators for the potential for cancers to spread.
 Cells use ‘traction forces’ to perform various tasks, including maintaining cell shape and moving within tissues.

 Scientists believe those forces and so-called interstitial fluid pressure (IFP) at the edges of a tumour could be useful indicators that a cancer is likely to spread, but we lack a non-invasive way to measure these forces.

 The FORCE project was designed to give better insights into cancer forces but also examine the efficacy of actively manipulating the cancer environment.